Faizu314/PhezuEngine/README.md

 # PhezuEngine

 **A lightweight 2D Game Engine built in C++ with C# scripting.**
-Created as a personal learning project to understand engine architecture while keeping the code simple and educational.
+Created as a personal learning project to understand engine architecture.
+There is a strong focus to keep the codebase as simple and readable as possible so others can use this as a learning resource.

 ---

-## 🚀 Features
+## Features
 - **C# scripting** through Mono integration
 - **Prefab system** with nesting and overrides
 - **Physics system** (axis-aligned boxes only)